 The City of Edmonton went through a rigorous RFP selection process, and had a number of key technology requirements.
 The solution had to be SaaS (Software-as-a-Service).
 With a SaaS model, the City could reduce or eliminate expensive upgrade costs typically associated with HR solutions, ensure ongoing technology support and always have the most up to date version of the application in place.

 The City also needed an HR Management system-agnostic solution.
-Having started a modernization program for all of its HR technology systems—covering everything from learning and development to performance management to safety management—the City wanted to ensure the people analytics solution it selected could bring in any data, from any source, without the City paying extra fees.
+Having started a modernization program for all of its HR technology systems—covering everything from learning and development to performance management to safety management—the City wanted to ensure the people analytics solution it selected could bring in any data, from any source.

 After a rigorous search for the right vendor, the City selected Visier.
 The City began the rollout of Visier in December of 2014, beginning with senior HR managers, followed by other HR positions.